UniMath/agda-unimath/src/univalent-combinatorics/ferrers-diagrams.lagda.md

 ## Idea

-Unlabeled partitions, also known as Ferrers diagrams, of a type `A` record the number of ways in which `A` can be decomposed as the dependent pair type of a family of inhabited types.
+Unlabelled partitions, also known as Ferrers diagrams, of a type `A` record the number of ways in which `A` can be decomposed as the dependent pair type of a family of inhabited types.
 More precisely, a Ferrers diagram of a type `A` consists of a type `X` and a family `Y` of inhabited types over `X` such that